UBS grabs Merrill rainmaker to head investment bank

 ($1= 0.7582 euros)

-Additional reporting by Sarah White in London, Katharina Bart in Zurich and Rick Rothacker in Charlotte, N.C.; Editing by Steve Slater, Elaine Hardcastle and Andre Grenon
+Additional reporting by Sarah White in London and Katharina Bart in Zurich; Editing by Steve Slater and Elaine Hardcastle